 What Is a Certified Elder Law Attorney (CELA)?

-Certified elder law attorneys (CELAs) have specialized training and practice in older adult law and the additional resources available.
-These attorneys can be expected to understand the current state of older adult law in their jurisdiction and offer an expert level of representation to their clients.
+A board-certified elder law attorney (CELA) has specialized training and practice in elder law, also known as older adult law.
+An attorney with a CELA certification will understand the state of older adult law in their jurisdiction.
+They will offer an expert level of representation to their clients.

 The legal profession contains a variety of practice areas and a wide range of professionals who specialize in those areas.
 Lawyers often focus or specialize in just one legal area or a small range of related practice areas.